Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 </div>

 The bats arrive in two rounds, rather than three.

+> [!combat]- **Balancing the North Tower Rooftop**
+> This combat encounter is a **mild** combat encounter against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 12% of their total maximum hit points.
+For parties of smaller or larger sizes, modify the encounter as follows:
+> * **Three Players**.
+Reduce the number of swarms of bats to 7.
+> * **Four Players**.
+Reduce the number of swarms of bats to 9.
+> * **Six Players**.
+Increase the number of swarms of bats to 12.
 # P11.
 Dungeons
 ## P11a.
 Dungeon Hall
 <span class="citation"><em>This scene takes place in Chapter 4, Area K73.</em></span>

+> [!info]+ **Flooded Areas**
+> The areas of <span class="citation">K73.
+Dungeon Hall (p.
+82) </span>, <span class="citation">K74.
+North Dungeon (p.
+82) </span>, <span class="citation">K75.
+North Dungeon (p.
+82) </span>, <span class="citation">K76.
+Torture Chamber (p.
+82) </span>, and <span class="citation">K77.
+Observation Balcony (p.
+82)</span> are difficult terrain.

 This area is largely as described in <span class="citation">K73.
 Dungeon Hall (p.
 79)</span>.
 However, the trapdoors function as follows:

-* A trapdoor opens when a Medium- or Small-sized creature steps on it.
-* Once a trapdoor activates, the resulting “explosion of air and water" alerts the players to its location, allowing them to navigate around it if they choose.
+* A trapdoor opens when a Medium- or Small-sized creature steps on it, but can be detected or avoided by knocking on the ground with a ten-foot pole or similar equipment.
+The trapdoors can also be avoided by swimming through the water.
+(Each trapdoor is enchanted to appear non-magical through the use of a permanent *Nystul’s magic aura* spell, and therefore doesn’t appear magical beneath the scrutiny of a *detect magic* spell.)
 * If a character doesn’t know where a trapdoor is and fails to effectively and intentionally avoid it, they automatically activate it as they pass through its section of the hall.
-* The players can learn where the trapdoors are by knocking on the ground with a ten-foot pole or similar equipment, or by activating them.
-(Each trapdoor is enchanted to appear non-magical through the use of a permanent *Nystul’s magic aura* spell, and therefore doesn’t appear magical beneath the scrutiny of a *detect magic* spell.)
-* A trapdoor resets and recharges after 1 round, not 24 hours.
+Once a trapdoor activates, the resulting “explosion of air and water" alerts the players to its location, allowing them to navigate around it if they choose.

 Additionally, instead of teleporting their victims to cells in the dungeons, the teleporters act as follows: